-Alicia Vikander steps into the spelunking shoes of famous video game heroine Lara Croft when Tomb Raider opens this weekend.
-A reboot that’s divorced from the character’s two prior big-screen outings — 2001’s Lara Croft: Tomb Raider, and 2003’s Lara Croft: Tomb Raider — The Cradle of Life, both of which starred Angelina Jolie in the role — the film will seek to establish the Oscar winner as a viable action star.
-Although on the eve of its domestic release, it’s now come under sexist attack, and the Internet is most definitely not letting it slide.
+Alicia Vikander steps into the spelunking shoes of famous video-game heroine Lara Croft when Tomb Raider opens this weekend.
+A reboot that’s divorced from the character’s two prior big-screen outings — 2001’s Lara Croft: Tomb Raider, and 2003’s Lara Croft Tomb Raider — The Cradle of Life, both of which starred Angelina Jolie in the role — the film will seek to establish the Oscar winner as a viable action star.
+On the eve of its domestic release, however, it has come under sexist attack, and the internet is most definitely not letting it slide.

 Last weekend, Twitter user “Amazing Atheist Guy” (real name TJ Kirk) posted the following denigrating — and NSFW — comment about Vikander’s physical suitability for the role of the (traditionally buxom) Croft:

 Do I have to be the asshole who says her tits are too small for me to see her as Lara Croft?
 Do I have to be that guy?
 Do I have to be the one who fucking says it?

 I guess I do.
 Sorry. pic.twitter.com/5CsXwYFjBb

 — Amazing Atheist Guy (@amazingatheist) March 10, 2018

 Following that ugliness, Philly Voice critic Jerome Maida then included the following passage in his review of the film — which, apparently, has since been deleted from the piece (likely because of online objections).

 This week in “Male Film Critics Who Should Shut Up”! pic.twitter.com/jThYuy3t67